 Incorporating the former Cape and Peninsula technikons, the university is the

-largest in the Western Cape, with more than 32 000 students on four campuses in and
+largest in the Western Cape, with more than 32 000 students on

 around Cape Town and a fifth in Wellington.
-CPUT emphasises in-service training, which
+CPUT emphasises in-service training,

 often comes in the form of a six-month internship.